Cousteau Collaborations

 by Claire Calcagno

-Doc Edgerton’s fascination with underwater acoustical studies first began on a collaborative oceanographic project with Jacques-Yves Cousteau in the summer of 1952.
-Cousteau contacted Edgerton because he needed improved lighting methods and cameras for his deep-sea investigations.
+Doc Edgerton’s fascination with underwater acoustical studies first began on a collaborative oceanographic project with Jacques-Yves Cousteau in the summer of 1953.
+Cousteau had contacted Edgerton because he needed improved lighting methods and cameras for his deep-sea investigations.

-Doc Edgerton had a deep friendship with Commandant Jacques-Yves Cousteau since their first meeting at MIT in April 1952, and they continued working together into the 1980s on dozens of missions around the world.
+Doc Edgerton developed a deep friendship with Commandant Cousteau since their first meeting at MIT in April 1952, and they continued working together into the 1980s on dozens of missions around the world.

 hee-sc-00341